ryanvera/Procedural-Terrain-Generation/README.md

 ## How to Run
 1. Clone the repository.
 2. Run each algorithm file individually to generate outputs.
-3. Compare the results visually or through performance metrics.
+3. Compare the results visually

 ### Output File Naming
 The `run_perlin_noise_gaussian` function generates both 2D and 3D plots of Gaussian-smoothed Perlin noise.
 The output file names follow the structure: